Golmaal 3

-Golmaal 3 was released on 5 November 2010, coinciding with Diwali.
+Golmaal 3 was released on 4 November 2010, coinciding with Diwali.
 The film received mixed reviews, with praise for its humour and performances but criticism for its repetitive jokes and narrative.
 Nevertheless, the film was a blockbuster and became the fourth film to enter the 100 Crore Club in India, eventually nearing a final worldwide total of ₹167 crore.
 The film was ranked as the second highest-grossing film of 2010 in India after Dabangg and third worldwide behind Dabangg and My Name Is Khan.

-Golmaal 3 was later remade in Telugu as Pandavulu Pandavulu Tummada (2014).
+Golmaal 3 was later remade in Telugu as Pandavulu Pandavulu Tummeda (2014).
 A fourth film in the series, Golmaal Again was released in 2017.

 Plot

-The story follows Pritam, an elderly bus driver.
+Pritam, nicknamed Pappu, is an elderly bus driver.
 His three good-for-nothing sons, Madhav, the group leader; Laxman, the poetic idiot; and Lucky, the innocent mute, are always up to trouble, mostly by scamming people.
-On the other hand, Geeta is an elderly woman whose two sons, Laxman, the stammerer; and Gopal, the strong but kind leader; own a water sports stall at the beach.
-Gopal and Laxman's partner is Daboo, on whom Gopal has a crush but never shows it.
+On the other hand, Geeta, nicknamed Guddi, is an elderly woman whose two sons, Laxman, the stammerer; and Gopal, the strong but kind leader; own a water sports stall at the beach owned by them and funded by a don named Vasooli Bhai.
+Daboo is Gopal's and Laxman's business partner; Geeta occasionally suspects Daboo and Gopal may have a thing for each other.

-Three robbers Pappi, Daga and Teja rob the queen's necklace and are on the run from the police, they end up in Goa.
-Pappi, the don, who suffers from short-term memory, hides the necklace in Pritam's house.
-Soon enough, Pritam's sons open a water sports shack opposite Geeta's sons' stall, and a rivalry begins.
-Filled with mayhem, both groups try to take down each other's businesses but fail hilariously.
-In response to this, Pritam goes to meet Geeta (unaware that they are Geeta's sons) to sort out this rivalry and learns that Geeta is his college sweetheart.
+Madhav, Laxman, and Lucky's don, Pappi, and his goons Daga and Teja, rob the queen's necklace and are on the run from the police, they end up in Goa.
+Pappi, who suffers from short-term memory, hides the necklace in Pritam's house.
+Soon enough, both groups meet at a bar, and Pritam's sons open a water sports shack opposite Geeta's sons' stall, and a rivalry begins.
+Filled with mayhem, both groups try to take down each other's duplicate businesses but fail hilariously.
+In response to his sons' pleas, Pritam goes to settle it out with their rivals, but is instead greeted by Geeta, who, it turns out, is his college sweetheart.
 Daboo overhears their love story and decides to get the two married, without their sons' permission.